Time: 1:30 – 3:00 p.m. Start Date TBD.

 As we grow into our mature years it is important to find opportunities to reflect on the real life we’ve lived and make some sense of it.
-It is often those things that have been harder to speak of (the things we’d never put into a Holiday letter) that keep us from feeling at peace with the lives we’ve lived.
+It is often those things that have been harder to speak of that keep us from feeling at peace with the lives we’ve lived.
 Come join us in being real, crying at times and laughing often, as we make sense of it together.

 Facilitator will be Sue Fraser Frankewicz, a retired medical social worker and experienced group leader.

-Please Sign-Up at Reception if you will be joining us.
+Please Sign-Up at Reception.
 Group limited to 8 participants.

 Winter is coming and home heating costs can be a struggle for many.
 There is help.